CE Accreditation Q&A

 About the program

-How are accreditation decisions made?
+How are decisions made?

 Applications and fees

-What are the associated accreditation fees?
+What are the associated CE accreditation fees?

-The accreditation fees for a course provider are:
+The current CE accreditation fees are:

-• $500 for a three-year accreditation with an annual $100 administrative fee.
+• $650 for a three-year accreditation with an annual $150 administrative fee.

-• $150 for a one-year accreditation; or
+• $200 for a one-year accreditation; or

-• $100 annually for a three-year accreditation, for a total of $300.
+• $150 annually for a three-year accreditation.

 Application fees are non-refundable and non-transferrable.

-Organizations seeking ACP status must consistently promote licensee competency and best practices through high-quality, industry-relevant courses and pay the required fee(s).
+Organizations seeking CE ACP status must consistently promote licensee competency and best practices through high-quality, industry-relevant courses and pay the required fee(s).

 Additionally, course provider applicants would need to meet the following criteria: